stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 --The existence of seasonality in their monthly sales

---The relative size of these products in relation with all products
+--The relative size of these products sales in relation with whole dataset's sales

 --The returnship behaviour of the customers on these products